 The original owner of 665 Lake Shore was Robert Pauli Scherer, who invented the rotary die press used to create soft gelatin capsules for medications and dietary supplements – this ultimately lead to commercializing the production of gelatin capsules.
 His invention revolutionized the pharmaceutical world and helped raise worldwide health and nutritional standards.
 Robert Scherer was born in Detroit, in 1906.
 Having been raised and educated in the city Scherer attended the University of Michigan to study chemical engineering.
 After graduation, in 1930, Scherer began working in the pharmaceutical field.
 Based on an article on detroithistorical.org we understand ‘in a workshop in the basement of his parents’ Detroit home (located at 67 Kirby Street), Scherer invented the rotary die encapsulation machine’.
 The article explains ‘Scherer applied for a patent for his invention in 1931, and in 1933 he founded the Gelatin Products Company, which became the R.P.
 Scherer Corporation in 1947.
 The firm was the world's largest manufacturer of soft gelatin capsules by 1984, with 18 plants located across 12 different countries’.
 ‘During his life, Scherer was granted 52 patents’.
 Source: detroithistorical.org.
-He was married to Margaret (Lindsey) and they had two children.
+He was married to Margaret (Lindsey) and they had four children (2 sons and 2 daughters).
 Prior to moving to Grosse Pointe, the Scherer family resided at an historic Tudor home, 19410 Lucerne Drive in Palmer Woods.
 Robert Pauli Scherer passed in July 1960.

 Hugh T. Keyes, the designer of 665 Lake Shore, was a phenomenal architect; we have featured his work on many occasions.
 His work centered on creating grand estates for the industrialists of Metropolitan Detroit (clients included Ford, Hudson-Tannahill, Bugas and Mennen) and he is considered to be one of the most versatile architects of his generation.
 During the early 1930’s Keyes began to move away from his traditional Georgian/Palladian work to focus more on modern style homes, centered on functionalism – a favored style of acclaimed Franco-Swiss architect Le Corbusier.
 Keyes would subsequently create his own interpretation of this style with his own Regency Moderne approach defined by flat surfaces and distinctive ‘white brick’.
 This approach became an extremely popular feature of much of his work from the late 1930’s onwards.
 Some excellent examples of Keyes modern work in Grosse Pointe are: